 The gantry was built during the 1880s.
 It supported travelling cranes that moved heavy goods from one wagon to another.
 This was cutting-edge technology at the time and was designed to help workers handle the loads coming on and off the railway.
 At 72m long and nearly 8m high, it’s a monumental structure on site, showcasing the ingenuity and innovation that characterised the industrial era.

 It was constructed after passenger services to Liverpool Road Station had stopped and marks the transformation of the site into a hub of goods handling as trade and industry in Manchester boomed.
-Although not statutorily listed in its own right, the gantry lies within the curtilage of the Grade II listed Power Hall, due to reopen in Spring 2025, and contributes to the museum’s historic setting.
+Although not statutorily listed in its own right, the gantry lies within the curtilage of the Grade II listed Power Hall, due to reopen in summer 2025, and contributes to the museum’s historic setting.

 The Science and Industry Museum celebrates ideas that change the world, from the Industrial Revolution to today and beyond.
 It’s uniquely placed to tell this story – on the site of the world’s oldest surviving passenger railway, in the heart of the world’s first industrial city.